Practice overview

 • Acting successfully as sole counsel, against a silk, in an LCIA arbitration for payment of $20m relating to a dispute between CIS individuals and businesses (2024).

-• Acting, led by a senior silk and leading two juniors, in a Commercial Court fraud claim alleged to relate to the collapse of the Steinhoff Group in South Africa, said to be the largest fraud in South Africa’s history (settled in June 2024, shortly before a 6-week trial).
+• Acting, with a silk and leading two juniors, in a Commercial Court fraud claim alleged to relate to the collapse of the Steinhoff Group in South Africa, said to be the largest fraud in South Africa’s history (settled in June 2024, shortly before a 6-week trial).
 Bobby appeared unled (and as lead counsel, leading a junior) on numerous applications including Steenbok Newco 10 Sarl v Formal Holdings Ltd [2023] Costs L.R.
 1377.

-• Successfully acting, leading Benjamin Slingo, for the Defendants in a Commercial Court claim for £20m relating to a joint venture and involving allegations of a conspiracy.
+• Successfully acting, leading Benjamin Slingo, for the Defendants in a Commercial Court claim (TB Property v EPISO) for ÂŁ20m relating to a joint venture and involving allegations of a conspiracy.
 Judgment was entered for Bobby’s clients in late 2023.
+Bobby also acted successfully on an appeal in a related matter in 2025.

-• Acting as sole counsel (and against a silk and junior) for a defendant to a Claim concerning the right of the defendants to expel a shareholder of a company said to be worth in the region of £100m.
+• Acting as sole counsel (and against a silk and junior) for a defendant to a Claim concerning the right of the defendants to expel a shareholder of a company said to be worth in the region of ÂŁ100m.

 • Successfully acting for the Claimant in one of The Lawyer’s Top 20 cases of 2022, Manoukian v Societe Generale de Banque au Liban and Bank Audi [2022] EWHC 669 (QB), in the first international case in which a Lebanese depositor has obtained an order for payment from Lebanese banks, in the context of the Lebanese financial crisis.

-• Acting in a £30 million fraud claim concerning sums said to have been stolen from a City brokerage (judgment successfully obtained against two Defendants in full; claim against a third Defendant settled shortly before trial in 2024.
-A committal application is ongoing).
+• Acting in a ÂŁ30 million fraud claim concerning sums said to have been stolen from a City brokerage.

-• Acting for the Claimant in the leading cryptocurrency case of Tulip Trading v Van der Laan, with a value of many £billions.
+• Acting for the Claimant in the leading cryptocurrency case of Tulip Trading v Van der Laan, with a value of many ÂŁbillions.
 Bobby was part of the team that successfully opposed jurisdictional challenges in the Court of Appeal [2023] 4 W.L.R.
 16.

 • Acting (in the ADGM) in a dispute worth $350m concerning the enforceability of a guarantee (settled shortly before trial in 2023).